51st state: Guam

 A Commission on Decolonization was established in 1997 to educate the people of Guam about the various political status options in its relationship with the U.S.: statehood, free association and independence.
 The group was dormant for some years.
 In 2013, the commission began seeking funding to start a public education campaign.
 There were few subsequent developments until late 2016.
-In early December 2016, the Commission scheduled a series of education sessions in various villages about the current status of Guam's relationship with the U.S. and the self-determination options that might be considered.
-The commission's current executive director is Edward Alvarez and there are ten members.
-The group is also expected to release position papers on independence and statehood but the contents have not yet been completed.
+In early December 2016, the Commission scheduled a series of education sessions in various villages about the status of Guam's relationship with the U.S. and the self-determination options that might be considered.
+The commission's executive director is Edward Alvarez and there are ten members.
+The group is also expected to release position papers on independence and statehood but they have not yet been completed.

+Guam was occupied for over 450 years by the Spanish and then the Japanese.
+Under the United States the people have had several referendums to determine their fate, and the current status dates to 1980s referendum which was won to continue as territory of the United States.
+Several late 20th referendums also determined they did not desire a unification with the Northern Marianas to the north, which joined the United States as territory in 1986.

-Guam has been occupied for over 450 years by the Spanish, the Japanese, and the United States.
-In 2016, Governor Eddie Calvo planned a decolonization referendum that the indigenous Chamorro people of Guam would solely participate in, in which the three options would be given, including statehood, independence, and free association.
+In 2016, Governor Eddie Calvo planned a decolonization referendum solely for the indigenous Chamorro people of Guam, in which the three options would be statehood, independence, and free association.
 However, this referendum for the Chamorro people was struck down by a federal judge on the grounds of racial discrimination.
-In the wake of this ruling, Governor Calvo has suggested that two ballots be held: one for the Chamorro People and one for eligible U.S. citizens who are non-indigenous residents of Guam.
+In the wake of this ruling, Governor Calvo suggested that two ballots be held: one for the Chamorro People and one for eligible U.S. citizens who are non-indigenous residents of Guam.
 A reunification referendum in Guam and its neighbor, the Northern Mariana Islands (a U.S. Commonwealth) has been proposed.
-A 2016 poll conducted by the University of Guam showed a majority supporting statehood when respondents were asked what political status they supported for Guam.
+A 2016 poll conducted by the University of Guam showed a majority supporting statehood when respondents were asked which political status they supported.